jwoo9928/jwoo9928/README.md

 ## 👨‍💻 About Me
 **Software Engineer specializing in AI-driven applications and Web3 infrastructure with 4+ years of hands-on experience.**
 Beyond simply implementing features, I focus on optimizing **business logic and user experience (UX)**—ranging from AI-powered language correction services to multi-chain cryptocurrency wallets.
 Through a global internship in Silicon Valley and experiences at various startups, I have developed the ability to proactively solve problems in agile environments.
-Currently, I am deeply interested in LLM fine-tuning (LoRA) and designing highly scalable backend architectures (Nest.js).
+"Currently, I am deeply focused on developing AI-powered automation systems and designing highly scalable backend architectures."

 <br/>